manymusic/stim/index.md

 ## 🙏 Acknowledgments

 This work was supported by the Max Planck Society ([MPS]) and Johanna Quandt Young Academy ([JQYA]) at Goethe University Frankfurt.
 Part of the data was presented at the International Conference on Music Perception and Cognition ([ICMPC]) in São Paulo, Brazil on 25 July 2025.
 We thank all participants for their contributions to this dataset.

 ## 👩‍⚖️ License

-The `ManyMusic-Stim` dataset is licensed under ....
+The `ManyMusic-Stim` dataset is licensed under:

+- Jamendo audio files: XXX
+- Suno audio files: XXX
+- Metadata and subjective ratings: [CC BY-NC-SA 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/)

+This website itself is licensed under the [Just the Docs] license, which is a [GitHub Pages] theme for documentation.

 <!-- (CC BY-NC-SA 4.0 International License)[https://creativecommons.org/licenses/by-nc-sa/4.0/].
 This means you are free to share and adapt the dataset for non-commercial purposes, as long as you give appropriate credit, provide a link to the license, and indicate if changes were made.
 You may not use the material for commercial purposes. -->